leandronsp/tramontina/README.md

 # tramontina

-A sample CRUD using Chespirito and Adelnor.
+Yet another CRUD but this time using Chespirito and Adelnor.

 ## Requirements